The-Veeraraghavan-Lab/ProRSeg/README.md

         --affine {to add affine rotations and translations to dataloader}
         --cache {Load images in memory}
         ```
+ ## Note
+ - Note, the set of codes naturally assume that the name of the image is the last piece of information in the json file.
+If this is not the case, edit <a href="https://github.com/The-Veeraraghavan-Lab/ProRSeg/blob/main/train.py#L463">this line</a> under `train.py`
+- Note, for optimal performance, preprocess the images offline before running the model.
+The preprocessing includes:
+    1. Rigid Registration
+    2. Scan background cropping
+    3. Resizing
+    4. Histogram Matching
+- By default, the HD95 calculation during the training validation step is in voxel units.
+To change this setting, modify the <a href="https://github.com/The-Veeraraghavan-Lab/ProRSeg/blob/main/train.py#L527">this line</a> in `train.py` to include the actual spacing of each image being fed to the model

 ## Citation
 If you use this code for your research, please cite our paper <a href="https://arxiv.org/abs/2210.14297">ProRSeg</a>: